PavanRangani/docs/docs/prd/family/families.md

 - Shows (L) for user marked as a lead. `Mark as lead` user shown first in the roles columns and then the other user is alphabetically sorted.
 - If multiple users are added to a role, all those users in a single shell are shown in a new line and separated by commas(,).
 - When `Client Associateis` not available for any family, it won't show `CA Pool` in excel.
 Excel will have blank value.
+- Show `Reconciliation` roles as a separate column after PC in excel (Its not shown in same as UI means in same column of PC)

 [Sample Excel File](https://docs.google.com/spreadsheets/d/1-9x4wQpmfF_1zKxPxzT9ZsGddeZDi8K7/edit?usp=sharing&ouid=108870014519956519924&rtpof=true&sd=true)